xwmx/nb/README.md

   notes help [<subcommand>]

 Subcommands:
   (default)    List notes and notebooks.
-This is an alias for `notes ls`. add        Add a new note. bookmark   Add and open bookmarks. count      Print the number of notes. delete     Delete a note. edit       Edit a note. env        Print program environment variables. export     Export a note to a variety of different formats. git        Alias for `git` within the current notebook. help       Display this help information. history    Display git history for the current notebook or a note. import     Import a file into the current notebook. init       Initialize the first notebook. list       List notes in the current notebook. ls         List notebooks and notes in the current notebook. move       Move a note to a different notebook. notebook   Manage the current notebook. notebooks  Manage notebooks. open       Open a bookmark in the primary web browser or edit a note. peek       View a bookmark in the terminal web browser or show a note. remote     Get, set, and remove the remote URL for the notebook. rename     Rename a note. search     Search notes. settings   Edit configuration settings. shell      Start the `notes` interactive shell. show       Show a note. status     Run `git status` in the current notebook. sync       Sync local notebook with the remote repository. use        Switch to a notebook. version    Display version information.
+This is an alias for `notes ls`. add          Add a new note. bookmark     Add and open bookmarks. completions  Install and uninstall completion scripts. count        Print the number of notes. delete       Delete a note. edit         Edit a note. env          Print program environment variables. export       Export a note to a variety of different formats. git          Alias for `git` within the current notebook. help         Display this help information. history      Display git history for the current notebook or a note. import       Import a file into the current notebook. init         Initialize the first notebook. list         List notes in the current notebook. ls           List notebooks and notes in the current notebook. move         Move a note to a different notebook. notebook     Manage the current notebook. notebooks    Manage notebooks. open         Open a bookmark in the primary web browser or edit a note. peek         View a bookmark in the terminal web browser or show a note. remote       Get, set, and remove the remote URL for the notebook. rename       Rename a note. search       Search notes. settings     Edit configuration settings. shell        Start the `notes` interactive shell. show         Show a note. status       Run `git status` in the current notebook. sync         Sync local notebook with the remote repository. use          Switch to a notebook. version      Display version information.

 Program Options:
   -i --interactive  Start the `notes` interactive shell.